Your employment contracts are legally binding agreements between you (the employer) and your staff member (the employee).

 Does a breach of contract always lead to litigation?

 There are many ways to handle a breach of contract before going down the route of litigation.
-Minor breaches are generally resolved internally via informal meetings, mediation or via your disciplinary policy and procedure.
+Minor breaches are resolved internally via informal meetings, mediation or via your disciplinary policy and procedure.

 Cases that lead to an employment tribunal are those that cannot be resolved with your employee.